How I'm Using ChatGPT in My Everyday Tasks

 Here's how:

-For example, I recently got a credit card from the State Bank of India, for which I wanted to understand the exclusions in getting cashback on my transactions.
+For example, I recently got a credit card from the State Bank of India and wanted to understand the exclusions for getting cashback on my transactions.

 Reading through the terms and conditions of this card and finding this information would've been time-consuming and dull.